Group Tutoring Vs One-on-One: How It Compares For Cost & Effectiveness

 What are the benefits of group tutoring?

-The benefits of group tutoring: pupils are exposed to small group collaboration and socialising through work, thus building communication, discussion and listening skills around the tasks at hand.
+The benefits of group tutoring: students are exposed to small group collaboration and socialising through work, thus building communication, discussion and listening skills around the tasks at hand.
 It can be more cost effective for schools in the short term and as identified by the EEF close the disadvantage gap.

 What are the different types of tutoring?